-Reyes hits first or second for the Tigers all season and carries his second-half success into 2020, swiping 20 bags and hitting .290.
+Reyes secures an every day job hits first or second for the Tigers all season and carries his second-half success into 2020, swiping 20 bags and hitting .290.

-Reyes can’t find his late-2019 magic and reverts to something closer to his career .268/.307/.400 line, which makes him either a part-time player or a No. 8 hitter—neither of which is all that useful to fantasy owners or the Tigers.
+Reyes can’t find his late-2019 magic and reverts to something closer to his career .268/.307/.400 line, which makes him a part-time player with no fantasy relevance.

 2020 Projection: 80 R, 9 HR, 50 RBI, 18 SB, .280/.320/410